Research & Teaching Opportunities for Undergraduates

-As the academic year ends, the department will host a URF Symposium to showcase the research project of the URF students through a presentation and/or poster session.
+As the academic year ends, the department will host a URF Symposium & Poster Session to showcase the research project of the URF students through a presentation and/or poster.
 The top three research projects will be recognized during the symposium with a plaque and cash awards.

 With the implementation of this program, the ECE department supports an NSF initiative for education outreach.